 We’re in the heart (and heat) of summer where we tend to make some common mistakes when using our air conditioner.
 From cranking the AC to running fans and closing vents in empty rooms, this blog post will cover some of the most common HVAC mistakes to avoid this summer.
-So show your AC some love this summer, and when it’s time for service or replacement, call your local NATE-certified technicians at Dyess Air!
+So show your AC some love this summer, and when it’s time for service or replacement, call your local NATE-certified technicians at Dyess Air & Plumbing!

 Bad Air Conditioning Habits That Cost You Money